AliSheikhAttar/Cheat/BPF/Security_/BPF_Security_Summary.md

 # BPF Security - Short

+* BCC:
+(BPF Compiler Collection) provides tools and libraries to simplify the writing and running of eBPF programs.
+****
 - bpftrace: A high-level tracing language that simplifies the process of writing BPF programs for dynamic tracing.
 It is powerful, user-friendly, and - supports a variety of tracing capabilities.
 - Tracepoints: Predefined static instrumentation points in the kernel, designed for low overhead and used primarily for monitoring and debugging specific kernel events.
 - Kprobes: Dynamic instrumentation points that can be inserted at any location in the kernel code at runtime, offering greater flexibility but potentially higher overhead compared to tracepoints.